Out-of-Network Liability and Balance Billing

 Additional Qualifying Criteria for Benefit/Payment Adjustment

-Elective services (inpatient and /or outpatient) must be associated with an in-network facility or must qualify as a medical emergency in order to have the non-contracting provider-related claims processed at in-network level of benefit and be eligible to have claims paid at an adjusted (non-contracting rate).
+- Eligible services (inpatient and /or outpatient) must be associated with an in-network facility or must qualify as a medical emergency in order to have the non-contracting claims processed at the in-network level of benefit and to be eligible for claims to be paid at an adjusted non-contracting rate.

 Enrollee Claims Submission

 Most network providers will submit a claim for you.
 If you go to a doctor, hospital or provider that is not in your network, ask them to submit a claim for you on a standardized claim form.
 If he provider will not submit the claim for you, contact our Customer Care Center or log into My Health Plan for a claim form.
 Complete the claim form and attach an itemized bill that includes the diagnosis, procedure, date of service, charge and provider’s or facility’s name and address.
-Submit the completed form to our office within the timeframe stated in your Certificate or Benefit Book.
+Submit the completed form to our office.
+In most cases, the time limit for a member to submit a claim is 365 days, but this can vary.
+Please reference your Certificate or Benefit book to determine the specific time limit for submitting your claim.

 If you go to a hospital or provider outside the country, get a copy of all your records and an itemized bill.
 If needed, have your records and bills translated to English.
 Submit your claims forms, bills, medical records and proof of payment to the address listed on your ID card.
 Please remember that benefit coverage and limitations still apply.
 Refer to your Certificate or Benefit Book for details.